meganz/mpenc_doc/source/topics.rst

 solution would define how to merge the results of two concurrent operations, or even how to merge the operations themselves.
 But we could not find literature that even mentions this problem, and we are unsure how to begin to approach it.
-Based on our limited knowledge in this area, it seems reasonable at least that any solution would be highly specific to the GKA used, limiting our future options for replacing cryptographic components.
+Based on our moderate experience in this area, it seems feasible at least that any solution would be highly specific to the GKA used, limiting our future options for replacing cryptographic components.